mc3/serverPKI/docs/operation.rst

 Operation of the PKI is divided into

 * Management of cert configuration, which is done via psql (PostgreSQL command line utility) because configuration is stored in a database.
-Configuration are things like subject-, alt- name(s), subject- and cert- type, deployment target (host, jail and path), server reload command and DNS TLSA info (service and port).
+This meta data describes things like subject-, alt- name(s), subject- and cert- type, deployment target (host, jail and path), server reload command and DNS TLSA info (service and port).